Careers in Epidemiology

 Position yourself as a leader in healthcare with an interdisciplinary training in epidemiology.
-Graduates of Georgetown's M.S. degree program will have varied career options in academia, public health practice, health care, and industry.
+Graduates of Georgetown’s M.S. degree program will have varied career options such as a project director/coordinator or statistician/data analyst in a wide array of research settings, such as academia, public health practice, health care, and industry.

 Epidemiologists work at universities with responsibilities that include assisting senior scientists in designing and implementing research studies to answer important questions about risk factors and outcomes.

 Epidemiologists assist in data collection of risk factors and health outcomes across multiple types of study designs and perform data analyses, which would inform the design of intervention strategies to mitigate these health problems.
 These careers are often in government such as the National Institutes of Health, National Science Foundation, Center for Disease Control and Prevention, and Departments of Public Health.